gc-da11yn/gc-da11yn.github.io/src/pages/en/research-on-our-target-audience.md

 #### <span class="fas fa-notes-medical" aria-hidden="true"></span> Needs (tasks, environments)

 - Requires access to web and document accessibility guidelines when conducting tests.
-- Adequate testing time for Information and communications technology (ICT) accessibility in the GC.
+- Adequate testing time for Information and communications technology (<abbr>ICT</abbr>) accessibility in the GC.
 - Digital files to be available in accessible formats.

 </div>